Estimating population size using the network scale up method: Introduction

-In Section \ref{models} we introduce the four models: the random degree model, the barrier effect model, the transmission effect model, and the combined barrier and transmission effect model.
+In Section~\ref{models} we introduce the four models: the random degree model, the barrier effect model, the transmission bias model, and the combined barrier effect and transmission bias model.
 We also propose a method for adjusting for recall bias.
-In Section \ref{results}, we show results from several simulation studies, confirming the need to account for biases and the success of our methods in correcting for them.
-We also show that adjusting for barrier effects using our methods yields better size estimates than the \citet{killworth1998social,killworth1998estimation} estimates for the known populations in the dataset used by \citet{mccarty2001comparing}.
-We will also show the estimates produced by our model on the Curitiba, Brazil data of \citet{salganik2011assessing, salganik2011game}.
-Lastly, in Section \ref{discussion}, we will discuss additional research needed to make NSUM estimation a viable, accurate method to estimate the size of hard-to-reach populations.
+In Section~\ref{results} we show results from several simulation studies, confirming the need to account for biases and the success of our methods in correcting for them.
+We also show that adjusting for barrier effects using our methods yields better size estimates than the \citeauthor{killworth1998social} (\citeyear{killworth1998social,killworth1998estimation}) estimates for the known populations in the data set used by \citet{mccarty2001comparing}.
+We will also show the estimates produced by our model on the Curitiba, Brazil data of \citeauthor{salganik2011assessing} (\citeyear{salganik2011assessing,salganik2011game}).
+Last, in Section~\ref{discussion} we will discuss additional research needed to make NSUM estimation a viable, accurate method to estimate the size of hard-to-reach populations.